ramnathteja/sync-city/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live device.
+See 'Running on the Android' for notes on how to deploy the project on a live device.

 ### Prerequisites